+We want to build a culture where every member of the team feels they have permission to make improvement happen.
 We will continue to use the NHS Impact framework to embed a continuous improvement culture at the ROH:

 - 1. Every member of staff has a 'Continuous Improvement' objective identified as part of their annual appraisal - 2.
 Every team has a 'Quality & Continuous Improvement' objective identified in their annual plan - 3.
 Every team will be trained in Improvement Huddles, identifying opportunities to improve quality, reduce waste, and become more productive - 4.
 Every service will have a monthly report that captures data/improvement opportunities across 4 domains: quality, workforce, performance and finance - 5.
 Every service will be required to report on progress against their annual plan on a quarterly basis - 6.
 Every service will attend a quarterly performance review, focused on accountability for improvement - 7.
 A Project Management Office will have oversight of all improvement programmes, with formal reporting through to the relevant committee/Board